 Super cute, right?
 Don’t you just want to invite your friends over for mimosas and brunch right now??
 Do it!
 Can I come too?

 - 1 bagel (everything, poppy or sesame are my favorites!

 - 1 pound heirloom tomatoes

 - 1 tablespoon poppy seeds

 - 1 tablespoon sesame seeds

-- 2 teaspoons dried garlic, minced (can use fresh)
+- 2 teaspoons dried garlic, minced (roasted if you got it)

 - 2 teaspoons dill, minced, plus more for garnish

 - Preheat oven to 350 degrees F.

 - Dice your bagel into ½ inch cubes.
 I found the easiest way to do this is to cut off two sides of the bagel, cut those in half across, and then dice those sections.
 Then do the same with the two smaller sides left.
 Or do what works for you.
 Toss bagel cubes in olive oil and bake on a cookie sheet in the preheated oven until toasted, but not too hard.
 Otherwise you won't be able to get the skewer in.